- Alkenes are unsaturated organic compounds containing carbon – carbon double bonds.

 - The pi bond act as source of electrons and may have electrophilic addition reaction to synthesize saturated compounds.

 Alkenes are unsaturated hydrocarbons.
-The presence of carbon - carbon double bond (C =C) is the salient feature of this group of compounds.
+The presence of carbon-carbon double bond (C =C) is the salient feature of this group of compounds.
 The double bond is greatly responsible for the physical and chemical properties of these compounds.
 Simple examples for this class of compounds are ethene and propene as shown below.
 Carbon atoms attached to each other by a double bond are sp2 hybridized compared to sp3 hybridization in saturated alkanes.

 Ethene is the simplest alkene.
 In an ethene molecule, three out of four p orbitals of each carbon atom and s orbitals of two hydrogen atoms give rise to three sp2 hybrid orbitals.
 Their overlapping gives two C – H single bonds and one C – C sigma (σ) bond.
-Each sp2 orbital lie in plane of carbon nucleus and are directed towards three corners giving a trigonal geometry.
+Each sp2 orbital lie in the plane of carbon nucleus and are directed towards three corners giving a trigonal geometry.
 While carbon atom lies in the center of this geometry.
-The remaining fourth p orbital of each carbon atom lies above and below the plane of sigma C – C bond.
+The remaining fourth p orbital of each carbon atom lies above and below the plane of the sigma C – C bond.
 The two p orbitals of each carbon atom overlap above and below the plane and form a pi (π) bond.
-This bond due to weaker interactions between the orbitals is relatively weak compared to sigma bond.
-The electrons in pi bond are more accessible and responsible for most of the chemical reactions of alkenes.
+This bond due to weaker interactions between the orbitals is relatively weak compared to the sigma bond.
+The electrons in the pi bond are more accessible and responsible for most of the chemical reactions of alkenes.

-The double bond is stronger (bond energy = 146 kcal/mol) than single bond of alkanes (bond energy = 88 kcal/mol).
+The double bond is stronger (bond energy = 146 kcal/mol) than the single bond of alkanes (bond energy = 88 kcal/mol).
 Also, the double is shorter as two carbon atoms are more tightly bonded to each other due to an extra bond between them.
-The bond length for double in ethene is 1.53Ao compared to 1.34Ao for single carbon-carbon bond in its saturated analogue, ethane.
+The bond length for a double in ethene is 1.53Ao compared to 1.34Ao for a single carbon-carbon bond in its saturated analogue, ethane.

 Addition reactions of alkenes